erizov/Professor/semester_3/lecture_12_ml_algorithms/linear_regression/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Linear Value estimation to solve a production problem
+10. Design a system that uses Linear Value estimation to tackle a production problem
 11. Create unit tests with 100% code coverage for Linear Value estimation
 12. Write a technical blog post explaining Linear Value estimation to beginners